Yoona8/frontend-curriculum/javascript.md

 </details>

 ## 9 - Scope
-- окружение, в котором выполняется функция
+- scope where the function runs
-- `this` ссылка на текущий object внутри `class`
+- `this` links to current object in a `class`
-- зависит от способа вызова функции
+- depends on how the function is called
-- может быть изменен, в том числе с методами `apply`, `call`, `bind`
+- could be changed, also with `apply`, `call`, `bind`
-- `bind` создает новую функцию, исходная остается неизменной
+- `bind` creates a new function, the initial function stays the same
-- `bind` context нельзя изменить `apply`, `call`
+- `bind` context can't be changed even with `apply`, `call`
-- arrow functions не имеют своего контекста
+- arrow functions do not have their context

 ## 10 - Constructors and prototypes
 <details>